gturpin-dev/OOWPrise/README.md

 ## License

-The OOWPrise theme is open-sourced software licensed under the [MIT license](LICENSE.md).
+The OOWPrise starter theme is open-sourced software licensed under the [MIT license](LICENSE.md).